 We all know the feeling.
-You get your tresses perfectly coifed and as the hours pass, your ringlets turn to waves, eventually deflating back to straight aka normal life.
-In our quest to hold a curl past dinner, drinks and dancing, we checked in with the pro’s who know it best—and who are responsible for some of the best tools in the biz, for step-by-steps on getting your curls to stay, like for real this time.
+You get your tresses perfectly coifed and as the hours pass, your ringlets turn to waves, eventually deflating back to straight strands.
+In our quest to hold a curl past dinner, drinks, and dancing, we checked in with the pros who know it best—and who are responsible for some of the best tools in the biz.
+Below, they share their tips on achieving long-lasting curls.
+Discover how to get your hair to hold a curl once and for all!

 Celebrity Hairstylist & Inventor of the Beachwaver